 The Importance and Complexity of the Role

 All of the academic and practical, clinical training may sound like a lot, but it is necessary because the role of the rehabilitation psychologist is so important and complex.
-Rehab psychologists work with a variety of people facing a tremendous amount of complex issues, some of which may be physical, mental, emotional, social, or neurological.
-They may help people who have cognitive issues, memory problems, or sensory issues.
+Rehab psychologists work with a variety of people facing a tremendous amount of complex issues, some of which may be physical, mental, emotional, social or neurological.
+They may help people who have cognitive issues, memory problems or sensory issues.
 The goal of the profession is to help people dealing with difficult issues related to disability become more independent and whole.
-Sometimes rehab psychologists work with people in individual counseling and sometimes they help their clients with their familial relationships by providing family counseling.
+Sometimes, rehab psychologists work with people in individual counseling and sometimes they help their clients with their familial relationships by providing family counseling.

 It’s possible that your training at the master’s and doctoral level could become quite specific if you decide that you want to work primarily with a particular type of client.
-For instance, you might work with children dealing with developmental issues or aging patients struggling with strokes or chronic health issues connected to becoming elderly.
+For instance, you might work with children dealing with developmental issues or aging patients struggling with strokes or chronic health issues connected to aging.
 If you feel drawn to a certain kind of patient, it might be a good idea to connect with rehabilitation psychologists already at work.
-You can learn more from them about ways that you might shape your internships, networking, and coursework so that you can become a rehabilitation psychologist who is well skilled and thoroughly prepared.
+You can learn more from them about ways that you might shape your internships, networking and coursework so that you can become a rehabilitation psychologist who is well skilled and thoroughly prepared.